ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 These architectural choices are directly aligned with creating the most cost, energy and human resource efficient solution possible:

 * **Right-Sized Participation:** The flexibility in node operation and the potential for managed services allow participants to choose a level of involvement and associated cost that matches their needs and resources, avoiding unnecessary capital expenditure.

 * **Energy Efficiency Focus:** The selection of an efficient consensus mechanism like Raft, coupled with guidance on optimizing node resource allocation (CPU, RAM, storage) based on actual workload, promotes energy efficiency and lower operational costs for all participants.
 The platform design will encourage resource monitoring and right-sizing.

-* **Standardization Dividend:** The enforced data standardization minimizes the need for costly and resource-intensive data mapping and translation processes that are prevalent in EDI systems.
+* **Standardization Dividend:** Enforced data standardization minimizes the need for costly and resource-intensive data mapping and translation processes that are prevalent in EDI systems.

 * **Reduced Operational Overhead:** Managed services can significantly reduce the human capital and resources required for participants to set up and maintain their connection to the DLT network.